SQL query (new version)

 Important

-To export data to a local file and then import it into another data source, use an offline sync task in Data Integration.
+If you need to export data to a local file and then import the file into another data source, use an batch sync task in Data Integration.
 This method provides more efficient and stable data migration and synchronization.

-On the right side of the SQL query results, click Export.
+To the right of the SQL query results, click Export.
 The following export options are supported:

 • Local File: Downloads the query results to your local computer as a CSV file.
-Key points are as follows:
+The following table provides details.

 Item